atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 ## 4. Using Option 2: Disable Account Factory VPC Provisioning

-If you plan to use any of the other options, you should ensure that the AWS Control Tower settings are configured to disable creation of a VPC when creating a new AWS account via AWS Control Tower's Account Factory.
+If you plan to use AWS CloudFormation directly, you should ensure that the AWS Control Tower Account Factory network configuration is set to disable creation of a VPC when creating a new AWS account.

 See [Configuring AWS Control Tower Without a VPC](https://docs.aws.amazon.com/controltower/latest/userguide/configure-without-vpc.html) for details on disabling automatic creation of VPCs.